 - g.
-Prince George's County Fire/EMS Department The Planning Board adopts, herein by reference, a memorandum dated February 6, 2020 (Reilly to Hurlbutt), which offered numerous comments that were provided to the applicant and will be addressed in their separate permitting process.
+Prince George's County Fire/EMS Department In a memorandum dated February 6, 2020 (Reilly to Hurlbutt), incorporated herein by reference, the Fire/EMS Department offered numerous comments that were provided to the applicant and will be addressed in their separate permitting process.
 The applicant provided an exhibit demonstrating fire truck access throughout the development. - h.
-Permits-The Planning Board adopts, herein by reference, a memorandum dated February 14, 2020 (Chaney to Hurlbutt) which offered numerous comments, which have been addressed through revisions to the plan or as conditioned herein. - i.
-Washington Suburban Sanitary Commission (WSSC)- WSSC did not provide comments on the subject project. - j.
-Prince George's County Department of Permitting, Inspections and Enforcement (DPIE)-DPIE did not provide comments on the subject project. - k.
-Prince George's County Health Department-The Health Department did not provide comments on the subject project. - 1.
-Prince George's County Department of Public Works and Transportation (DPW&T)- DPW&T did not provide comments on the subject project. - m.
-Prince George's County Police Department-In a memorandum dated February 3, 2020 (Contic to Hurlbutt), incorporated herein by reference, the Police Department offered numerous comments that were provided to the applicant. - n.
-Verizon-Verizon had not offered comments on the subject application. - o.
-Potomac Electric Power Company (PEPCO) PEPCO did not offer comments on the subject application. - p.
-Westphalia Sector Development Review Advisory Council (WSDRAC)- WSDRAC did not offer comments on the subject application. - 16.
-Based on the foregoing analysis and as required by Section 27-285(b)(1) of the Zoning Ordinance, the DSP, if revised as conditioned, represents a reasonable alternative for satisfying the site design guidelines of Subtitle 27, Part 3, Division 9, of the County Code without requiring unreasonable cost and without detracting substantially from the utility of the proposed development for its intended use.
+Permits-In a memorandum dated February 14, 2020 (Chaney to Hurlbutt), incorporated herein by reference, the Permit Review Section offered numerous comments, which have been addressed through revisions to the plan or as conditioned herein. - i.
+Washington Suburban Sanitary Commission (WSSC)- At the time of this writing of this technical staff report, WSSC did not provide comments on the subject project. - j.
+Prince George's County Department of Permitting, Inspections and Enforcement (DPIE) At the time of this writing of this technical staff report, DPIE did not provide comments on the subject project. - k.
+Prince George's County Health Department-At the time of this writing of this technical staff report, the Health Department did not provide comments on the subject project. - l.
+Prince George's County Department of Public Works and Transportation (DPW&T)-At the time of this writing of this technical staff report, DPW&T did not provide comments on the subject project. - m.
+Prince George's County Police Department-In a memorandum dated February 3, 2020 (Contic to Hurlbutt), incorporated herein by reference, the Police Department offered numerous comments that were provided to the applicant.

-17. In accordance with Section 27-285(b)(4) of the Zoning Ordinance, the regulated environmental features on the subject property have been fully preserved and/or restored based on consistency with the limits of disturbance shown on the previously approved CSP-07004-01 and TCPI-014-08; and Preliminary Plan 4-08002 and TCPI-014-08-01.
+- n.
+Verizon-At the time of the writing of this technical staff report, Verizon had not offered comments on the subject application. - o.
+Potomac Electric Power Company (PEPCO)-At the time of the writing of this technical staff report, PEPCO did not offer comments on the subject application. - p.
+Westphalia Sector Development Review Advisory Council (WSDRAC) At the time of the writing of this technical staff report, WSDRAC did not offer comments on the subject application. - 16.
+Based on the foregoing analysis and as required by Section 27-285(b)(1) of the Zoning Ordinance, the DSP, if revised as conditioned, represents a reasonable alternative for satisfying the site design guidelines of Subtitle 27, Part 3, Division 9, of the County Code without requiring unreasonable cost and without detracting substantially from the utility of the proposed development for its intended use. - 17.
+In accordance with Section 27-285(b)(4) of the Zoning Ordinance, the regulated environmental features on the subject property have been fully preserved and/or restored based on consistency with the limits of disturbance shown on the previously approved CSP-07004-01 and TCPI-014-08; and Preliminary Plan 4-08002 and TCPI-014-08-01.
 No regulated environmental features are located within the limits of the current application.